carterjfulcher/carterjfulcher.github.io/_drafts/2022-06-22-arbitrage.markdown

-Since there is no order book or order flow in automated liquidity protocols, pricing of an asset is determined by a _constant product formula_, which can be expressed as `x * y = k` where `x` and `y` are the balances of currencies A and B, respectively. `K` is a static factor that
+Since there is no order book or order flow in automated liquidity protocols, pricing of an asset is determined by a _constant product formula_, which can be expressed as `x * y = k` where `x` and `y` are the balances of currencies A and B, respectively. `K` is a ratio that must remain unchanged.
+Changing quantities `x` and `y`, to keep the factor the same results in price changes for the two underlying tokens.

 # L2 Rollup